Driven Magnon-Photon System as a Tunable Quantum Heat Rectifier: CONCLUSIONS

 We have investigated heat transport and heat rectification in a driven dissipative magnon-photon system.
 The system is in contact with two fixed temperature reservoirs.
-Employing the Lindblad master equation formalism for an open quantum system, we derived analytical expressions for the steady-state heat current and identified the key mechanisms responsible for asymmetry in heat transport.
-The external magnon drive was found to play a pivotal role, not only in inducing asymmetry but also in serving as a powerful tuning parameter for the hybrid quantum system thermal response.
+Employing the Lindblad master equation formalism for an open quantum system, we derived closed-form analytical expressions for the steady-state heat current and identified the key mechanisms responsible for asymmetry in heat transport.
+The external magnon drive was found to play a crucial role not only in inducing asymmetry but also in serving as a powerful tuning parameter for the thermal response of the hybrid quantum system: In the weak magnon-photon coupling regime, the drive was demonstrated to enable a reversal of the heat current direction and the tunability of the heat rectification in its full physical range.
+Our results show that a finite heat current and rectification persist even in the vanishing-coupling limit, entirely due to the considered drive.
+This highlights a new operational regime for heat rectification.

 These results highlight the significant potential of driven hybrid magnon-photon systems in the advancement of the design of quantum thermal devices, including thermal rectifiers, thermal diodes, and thermal transistors.
 Furthermore, our work opens new avenues for exploring quantum control strategies in heat transport, offering a promising platform for future research into quantum thermal machines and energy-efficient quantum technologies.